SafeExamBrowser/seb-server/docs/exam_template.rst

 Import Exam with Template
 -------------------------

-Once one or more exam template exists, you are able to select one while importing an exam from the LMS in the "LMS Exam Lookup" section.
-Just as usual use the "Import as Exam" action for a LMS exam that you want to import.
+Once one or more exam template exists, you are able to select one while importing an exam from the LMS/Assessment Tool in the "LMS/Assessment Tool Exam Lookup" section.
+Just as usual use the "Import as Exam" action for a LMS/Assessment Tool exam that you want to import.

 .. image:: images/exam_template/select1.png
     :align: center